uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 operators of ``counting_iterator`` behave as if applied to the values of Integral type representing the counters of the iterator instances passed to the operators.

-``counting_iterator`` is SYCL device-copyable, and is a "device accessible content iterator".
+``counting_iterator`` is SYCL device-copyable, and is an "indirectly device accessible iterator".

 .. code:: cpp